 Top Things to Do

-- Doi Suthep and the 304 Steps - Wat Prathat Doi Suthep, perched high on the flank of Suthep Mountain, 1,022 m (3,000 ft) above sea level, is Chiang Mai’s most famous temple.
-The pagoda in its center contains some of the relics of the Lord Buddha.
+- Visit Wat Doi Suthep and its 304 Steps - Wat Prathat Doi Suthep, perched high on the flank of Suthep Mountain, is Chiang Mai’s most famous temple.
+The pagoda in its center supposedly contains some of the relics of the Lord Buddha.
 The temple is visited throughout the year by thousands of tourists and Buddhist pilgrims from all over the world.
-The temple is approached by climbing a steep Naga (serpent) staircase comprising 304 steps (however, you can also ascend by funicular railway).
+It offers great views of the surrounding area and city and at 6pm each day, you can watch the monks chant.
+The temple can be reached by climbing a steep staircase comprising 304 steps (however, you can also ascend by funicular railway).

-- Bargain at the Night Bazaar – Chiang Mai is the main handicraft center of Thailand and the Night Bazaar on Chang Klan Road is the largest center for the selling of all sorts of crafts in Chiang Mai.
+- Bargain at the Night Bazaar – Chiang Mai is the main handicraft center of Thailand and the night bazaar is the largest center for the selling of all sorts of crafts in Chiang Mai.
 Everything is sold at non-fixed prices and you can bargain battle to your death.
-Almost anything can be purchased here from cheap ‘brand replica’ clothing, accessories and souvenirs to up-market furniture, designer clothing, silks, silverware, jewelry and wood carving, weaving, textiles, rattan items, ceramics, and more.
+If you plan to do some shopping in Thailand, this night bazaar will be where you’ll find the best deals.

 - Take a cooking class - Chiang Mai is the most popular place in Thailand for cooking classes, offering a great variety of classes and amazing deals.
 You begin your class by going to the market and learning about Thai produce before heading back to the kitchen to cook a few dishes and eat a lot of food.

 - Go Jungle Trekking - This town is a main starting point for all sorts of jungle trekking tours.
-I like the 3 day ones the best but the long the tour, the more interesting and secluded places you visit.
-Be careful who you sign up with as many guides simply walk with you and don’t tell you much about the land or wildlife.
-Moreover, if you visit a tribal village, make sure the money stays with them and they aren’t being exploited, which happens a lot up here!
+I like the three-day ones the best but the longer the tour, the more interesting and secluded places you visit.
+Be careful with whom you sign up, as many guides simply walk with you and don’t tell you much about the land or wildlife.
+Moreover, if you visit a tribal village, make sure the money stays with the villagers, and that they aren’t being exploited, which happens a lot up here!

-- Eat a Kantoke Dinner - Experience both the Northern food and culture at the same time!
-Kantoke Dinners provide a good way to get to know both the Northern food and culture at the same time.
-At this event, visitors are seated in the floor around a circular tray with Northern dishes on it and eat while watching traditional Thai and Northern dances and hill tribe culture shows.
+- Eat a Kantoke Dinner - Experience both the Northern Thai food and culture at the same time.
+At this event, visitors are seated in the floor around a circular tray laden with Northern dishes, and eat while watching traditional Thai and Northern dances and hill tribe culture shows.